igarcia511/CapstoneOne_AccountingLedger/README.md

 ## Description
 This is an Accounting Ledger application that helps users track and manage their transactions.
-This application allows users to make accurate deposits and payments as well as filtering through all fo the transactions and then searching through them by matching criteria.
+This application allows users to make accurate deposits and payments as well as filtering through all of the transactions and then searching through them by matching criteria.

 # Main menu screen